kennethSty/knowledgeGraph/README.md

    CMAKE_ARGS="-DLLAMA_METAL=on" FORCE_CMAKE=1 pip install --upgrade --force-reinstall llama-cpp-python --no-cache-dir
    ```

-If anything goes wrong in this step, please contact [Kenneth Styppa](mailto:kenneth.styppa@web.de) for **MacOS** installation issues.
-Also refer to the installation guide provided [here](https://python.langchain.com/docs/integrations/llms/llamacpp) and also [here](https://llama-cpp-python.readthedocs.io/en/latest/install/macos/)
+If anything goes wrong in this step, please refer to the installation guide provided [here](https://python.langchain.com/docs/integrations/llms/llamacpp) and also [here](https://llama-cpp-python.readthedocs.io/en/latest/install/macos/)

+9. **Neo4j Setup:**
+Download Neo4j [here](https://neo4j.com/download/) and follow the installation guide [here](https://neo4j.com/docs/operations-manual/current/installation/osx/).
+My implementation was configured with OpenJDK 17.
+After completing the installation, open Neo4j on your local machine and set up the Apoc plugin.
+Also, open the directory in your NEO4J HOME where the neo4j.config is located and create an apoc.config file.
+In this file include `apoc.import.file.use_neo4j_config=false`.
+Note this allows Neo4j to read any file on your system, but for importing the Knowledge Graph from a JSON file on your machine this is necessary.
+For other ways of importing knowledge graph data please refer to the advanced Apoc documentation of Neo4j [here](https://neo4j.com/labs/apoc/4.2/overview/apoc.import/).

-8. **Data & Model Set-up:**
+10. **Data & Model Setup:**
    - Download the [model file](https://huggingface.co/VAGOsolutions/Llama-3-SauerkrautLM-8b-Instruct).
 Insert the model file at `models/Llama-3-SauerkrautLM-8b-Instruct-Q5_K_M.gguf`.
    - For a minimal test setup go to [this](https://drive.google.com/drive/folders/1-8hVX75ui3wtk-4OPQckqe8EdvQtv-1H?usp=sharing) Google Drive link and download the data folder (folder called `data`).
 Insert the data folder store in the `data` directory.
    - Set up an OpenAI Account [here](https://openai.com/index/openai-api/).

-   - Download Neo4j [here](https://neo4j.com/download/) and follow the installation guide [here](https://neo4j.com/docs/operations-manual/current/installation/osx/).
-My implementation was configured with OpenJDK 17.
-After completing the installation, open Neo4j on your local machine and set up the Apoc plugin.
-Also, open the directory in your NEO4J HOME where the neo4j.config is located and create an apoc.config file.
-In this file include `apoc.import.file.use_neo4j_config=false`.
-Note this allows Neo4j to read any file on your system, but for importing the Knowledge Graph from a JSON file on your machine this is the preferred way.
-For other ways of importing knowledge graph data please refer to the advanced Apoc documentation of Neo4j [here](https://neo4j.com/labs/apoc/4.2/overview/apoc.import/).
+11. **API Setup:**
-   - Place your API keys and your Neo4j database credentials in `config/keys.env` in the following format:
+Place your API keys and your Neo4j database credentials in `config/keys.env` in the following format:
   ```bash
   NEO4J_URL=bolt://localhost:7687
   NEO4J_USERNAME=